 Integrated Relational & Non-Relational Data Warehousing.

-Innovative technologies such Microsoft Polybase and AWS Athena allow for relational and non-relational data warehousing environments to be simultaneously accessed and queried with SQL like constructs.
-They provide a simplified, cost-efficient means of provisioning data from heterogeneous data warehousing technologies to provide decision makers with an informed 360 perspective of their business environment.
+Technologies such Microsoft Polybase and AWS Athena allow for heterogeneous relational and non-relational data to be concurrently queried directly from the respective data management technology.
+Providing decision makers with a simple, cost-efficient means of gaining a 360 perspective of the business environment.